nyp-sit/it3103/week14/readme.md

 ## Run the Flask application

 Unzip your activity_model.zip and copy the activity_model folder into the `app` folder of your flask app.
 The activity_model folder contained the keras saved model.
-Run the flask using the following:
+While inside the `app` folder, run the flask using the following:

 ```
 flask run